 - 3. Enter the required Username - 4.
-If the user will be authenticated by an external LDAP/ADAuth or RADIUS system, enable (check) the LDAP/ADAuth User checkbox
+If the user will be authenticated by an external system, enable (check) the LDAP/ADAuth User checkbox

-For more information about external authentication, please refer to page 73.
+For more information about external authentication, please refer to page 75.

 5. For locally authenticated users, enter the required Password